Swagger

 export class HelloController {}

-Custom verification method, you need to design your own parameter configuration.
+Custom authentication method, you need to design the parameter configuration yourself.

 // src/config/config.default.ts